akshaynorth/Djangomilestoneproject/README.md

 Sprint planning: There 4 sprints for a during a 8 weeks project • I reviewed aspiration, goals and visions for the project • I accounted for information or updates that may impact the plan • Recorded issues and concerns (record feedback and discoveries) • Computed velocity and proposed velocity for each sprint

 Suitability for purpose
-This website design is suitable and appropriate to the user's demands.
+This website design is suitable and appropriate to the users demands.
 Please perform user stories above and wireframes.

 Navigation
 This website design navigation links work correctly.
 The navigation bar was made sticky using CSS3 offering the options to stick to the top of the page as you scroll down.
 This sticky property worked in accordance to design when it was tested on both chrome and safari.